dry-rb/dry-rb.org/source/gems/dry-types/hash-schemas.html.md

 ### Extra keys

-All keys not declared in schema are silently ignored.
-This behavior can be changed with calling `.strict` on the schema:
+All keys not declared in the schema are silently ignored.
+This behavior can be changed by calling `.strict` on the schema:

 ```ruby
 user_hash = Types::Hash.schema(name: Types::Strict::String).strict